ONC9korea-avatar/SilhouettesbasedHSE/dataset-generation/README.md

 Replace config.yaml with the path to your configuration file.

 ## Output
 The script will generate a dataset in the form of a compressed numpy file (`dataset.npz`).
-The file will contain various data, including betas, poses, vertices, sample points, etc. If you don't want to save a properties of `dataset.npz`, you should delete the enum of `npz` in your configuration file.
+If you don't want to save a properties of `dataset.npz`, you should delete the enum of `npz` in your configuration file.